Descent and vanishing in chromatic algebraic $K$-theory via group actions: Introduction

 In \cite{Swa60}, Swan shows that $H\mathbb{Z}$-based Swan induction holds for the family of cyclic groups for any finite group; see also \cite{Swa70} for a detailed treatment of Swan $K$-theory for a discrete ring.
 For $H\mathbb{C}$, this is Artin's classical induction theorem for the representation ring.
 Via some explicit geometric arguments, we prove the following instances of Swan induction for $\mathbb{E}_\infty$-ring spectra.

-\begin{theorema} If $R$ is an $\mathbb{E}_\infty$-ring, then for every finite group, $R$-based Swan induction holds for: \begin{enumerate} \item the family of abelian subgroups if $R$ is complex orientable as an $\mathbb{E}_1$-ring. \item the family of abelian subgroups of rank $\leq 2$ if $R=KU$. \item the family of abelian subgroups of $p$-rank $\leq n+1$ and $\ell$-rank $\leq 1$ for primes $\ell \neq p$ if $R=E_n$ is Morava $E$-thory of height $n$ at the prime $p=2$. \end{enumerate} \end{theorema}
+\begin{theorema} If $R$ is an $\mathbb{E}_\infty$-ring, then for every finite group, $R$-based Swan induction holds for: \begin{enumerate} \item the family of abelian subgroups if $R$ admits an $\mathbb{E}_1$-map from $MU$. \item the family of abelian subgroups of rank $\leq 2$ if $R=KU$. \item the family of abelian subgroups of $p$-rank $\leq n+1$ and $\ell$-rank $\leq 1$ for primes $\ell \neq p$ if $R=E_n$ is Morava $E$-thory of height $n$ at the prime $p=2$. \end{enumerate} \end{theorema}

 This statement subsumes \Cref{cxorientswan}, \Cref{artinindKU}, and parts of \Cref{thm:2-primary}.
 Informally, \Cref{Ex:Swaninduction_KU} states that while a complex representation of a finite group $G$ is determined by its character (i.e., its restriction to cyclic subgroups), the class in $\rep(G, KU)$ of a ``representation'' of $G$ with $KU$-coefficients should be determined by a sort of ``2-character,'' defined on pairs of commuting elements of $G$; moreover, there should be generalizations to higher heights.
 We conjecture that \Cref{Ex:Swaninduction_Morava} should be true for odd primes too (\Cref{conj:Morava_Swan}).